alfiedotwtf/AABillFAQ/README.md

 * What happens to the person who got issued the warrant or notice if during executing the order it was accidently disclosed to the target or other people

+* Can plausible deniability protect you against accidental disclosure